 Roll each round up onto itself to form a long thin rope, then wind each rope around itself in order to create a tight coil.

-One at a time, brush both sides of the dough with the room-temperature butter and cook for 2 minutes, or until cooked through and slightly blistered.
+One at a time, brush both sides of the dough with the room-temperature melted butter and cook until cooked through and slightly blistered, about 2 minutes.